How To Keep Mice Out Of a Camper (Science-Backed Methods)

 • If your camper has a storage area, examine it properly.
 Many people forget about the storage area and leave it unattended, so mice will find it extremely comfortable and cozy.
 Check all the entry points and see if there are any holes that need to be fixed.

-Remember that mice are social creatures, so having even one inside your camper means that others may soon join them (if they haven’t already).
 Here’s what you can do to seal your camper and mouseproof it.

-• Use expandable foam to secure and close all the cracks.
+• Use expandable spray foam to secure and close all the cracks.
 This foam dries to fill in the gaps that let mice through.

 • A steel wool and caulk mixture is a popular option to seal cracks and prevent mice.
 The caulk seals the hole while the sharp metal fibers of the steel wool ensure they can’t chew through it.